Jqueen43/Nigerian_Language_Identifier/README.md

 **Hausa**, **Igbo**, or **Yoruba**.
 Built as a capstone project under 3MTT Next Gen Cohort in the AI/ML learning training program.

+Most NLP tooling is English-centric; Nigeria is a unique country with over 500 languages and this is worth exploring.

 ## Overview

 - **Data**: [NaijaVoices dataset](https://huggingface.co/datasets/naijavoices/naijavoices-dataset-compressed)